mhthies/smarthomeconnect/docs/base.rst

   A subscriber is a *Writable* object, that has been registered via the *Subscribable* object's :meth:`Subscribable.subscribe` method.
 * :class:`Reading`:
   The object needs to *read* a value in certain situations.
   This may be an optional additional feature of the object (e.g. a KNX GroupAddress object answering to GroupRead telegrams) or mandatory for the object's functionality (e.g. a web UI widget which needs to get the current value, when a new client connects).
-This is denoted by the `is_reading_optional` attribute of the object (class or instance attribute).
+This difference is denoted by the `is_reading_optional` attribute of the object (class or instance attribute).
   In any case, the object tries to *read* the value of it's *default provider* in such situations, which is a *Readable* object, registered via the :meth:`Reading.set_provider` method.

 .. note::